 Many Federal government buildings offer tours to the public.
-Our office regularly arranges for group tours throughout the Capitol (Mon-Sat, 9:00am-3:20pm).
+The guides at the Capitol Visitors Center offer group tours throughout the Capitol Monday-Saturday from 8:50am-3:20pm.
+You can arrange these tours at www.visitthecapitol.gov.
 Capitol tours last about an hour and run every ten minutes.
-We will also be providing privately led tours on Wednesdays and Fridays at 10:00am.
+We will also be providing staff-led tours of the Capitol on Wednesdays and Fridays at 10:00am.
 Please use our sign-up form to arrange a tour of the Capitol as there is limited space.
-The tour is fully accessible to people with disabilities.
+We are able to accept staff-led tour requests up to three months in advance.
+These tours are best for individuals, families, and small groups.
+If you are traveling with a group of ten or more people, we recommend you make a reservation through the Capitol Visitors Center.
+Both tours are fully accessible to people with disabilities.

 My office is also pleased to help Minnesotans book tours of the White House.
+Please note that the White House uses a lottery system for ticket distribution so I cannot guarantee tours will be granted.
 There are several requirements that must be met for White House tours, including security checks and advance reservations.
 Please note that all White House tours are self-guided and take place Tuesday through Saturday between 7:30 a.m. and 12:30 p.m.

 As always, White House tour schedules are entirely dependent on the President and First Lady's schedule, and sometimes they will have to be either cancelled or rescheduled at the last minute.
-Due to the limited availability of White House tours, it is imperative that you contact my office at your earliest convenience and AT LEAST THREE MONTHS PRIOR to your planned arrival in Washington.
+Due to the limited availability of White House tours, it is imperative that you contact my office at your earliest convenience and AT LEAST ONE MONTH PRIOR to your planned arrival in Washington, as the White House stops accepting requests after this time.

 Other popular tours include the Supreme Court, Department of State, Library of Congress, and the National Archives.
 These tours are less frequent and usually run once or twice daily.
 These tours do not need to be set up through our office.